-I could have talk about Tik Tok or Periscope (just kidding) but I believe I presented you all the weapons you need to promote organically your Twitch channel.
+I could have talked about Tik Tok (we did now!) or Periscope (just kidding) but I believe I presented you with all the weapons you need to promote organically your Twitch channel.

 Once again, I want to remind you that the path to Twitch Partner is a really long & frustrating road.